paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step8.md

 **IMPORTANT**: You need to do the steps in sequence in order for the state of the lesson's learning environment to be consistent.
 Otherwise, you'll get behaviors that might be confusing.

+## Understanding Connections

+The concept behind the data graph is that data exists as distinct entities within a domain, with an entity being structured according to properties (aka, attributes or fields).
+In addition, an entity can have none, one or many relationships to another entity.
+For example on entity can "know" another entity.

+In [discrete mathematics](https://en.wikipedia.org/wiki/Discrete_mathematics), the discipline that gave birth to the concept of the data graph, we call an entity, a node.
+A relationship between two nodes is called an edge.
+IMBOB captures a number of edges that can exist between nodes.

+## Using Connections

 Let's do a search of Persons, looking for `Nicholas` `Roeg`.

 The search query we'll run looks like this: